projectdasw/otree_self_template/README.md

 [![Python](https://img.shields.io/badge/python-3.10+-yellow.svg?style=flat-square)](https://www.python.org/)

 > **oTree Self Template** is a modular framework containing a collection of ready-to-use experimental applications built on [oTree](https://www.otree.org/).
+> oTree Self Template is a comprehensive collection of ready-to-use experimental applications built on the oTree framework.
-> It is designed as a **personal experimental foundation**, allowing fast development and deployment of behavioral, economic, and decision-making studies.
+It serves as a modular foundation for academic research, corporate behavioral testing, and other experimental studies — enabling rapid design, development, and deployment of diverse behavioral, economic, and decision-making experiments.

+This template is ideal for researchers, developers, and practitioners who need a flexible yet robust oTree environment that can be easily customized for new projects.

 ---